rdamarapati/pushpop/README.md

 $ bundle exec rake jobs:test
 ```

-the `jobs:test` rake task runs each job just once, so you can see what it'll do. another rake task, `jobs:run`,
+The `jobs:test` rake task runs each job just once, so you can see what it'll do.
+Another rake task, `jobs:run`,
 will run the jobs at the intervals you've defined.

 ``` shell
 $ bundle exec rake jobs:run
 ```

+Pushover uses [Clockwork](https://github.com/tomykaira/clockwork) to schedule jobs.
+Clockwork creates a lightweight, long-running Ruby process that does work at configurable intervals.
+It doesn't install anything into cron,
+and there's no confusing cron syntax required.
+It will run anywhere a Ruby app can, Heroku included.

+This rake task starts a Clockwork scheduler that will run indefinitely until it is killed.
+It runs each job you have defined at the times specified in the Pushfile.

 You can also run rake tasks using a different Pushfile inside the project folder.
 Just add an argument to the rake task.